 A Korean shipping company is causing some headaches for U.S. publishers.
-The Hanjin Shipping Company, which filed for bankruptcy in August, has seen dozens of its ships—some carrying significant orders from trade houses—stranded at sea or seized by creditors.
+The Hanjin Shipping Company, which filed for bankruptcy in August, has seen dozens of its ships—some carrying significant orders from trade houses printed in Asia—stranded at sea or seized by creditors.
 Affected publishers range from St. Martin's Press to W.W.
 Norton to Lee & Low.

 Ray Ambriano, COO of Meadows WYE, an international shipping and logistics firm specializing in publishing, said the Hanjin's financial woes have affected "quite a few" importers, including publishers, and that "a bankruptcy of this size is unprecedented."